|Nutrition Facts (per serving)|

 In a large bowl, combine 2 1/2 cups of granulated sugar with 2/3 cup of flour.
 Whisk to blend thoroughly.
 Whisk in the eggs until well blended.
 Add the lemon juice and continue whisking until smooth.
 Pour the filling mixture over the warm crust.

-Return the pan to the oven and bake for about 25 to 30 minutes, or until the filling is set.
+Return the pan to the oven and bake until the filling is set, about 25 to 30 minutes.
 If there is any jiggle, give the bars a few more minutes.
 Remove the pan to a rack and let the bars cool completely before slicing.

 If desired, sift confectioners' sugar over the cooled bars.
 Refrigerate leftover lemon bars.